 RAM is a storage space for information that the CPU is actively processing.
 This is the short-term memory of your computer.

 RAM memory comes with two distinct characteristics that are differentiated from other types of storage.
-On the one hand, it has an enormous speed and on the other hand, the data is only store temperature really that means every time you restart or shut down your PC the standard thing is that the data stored in RAM is wiped out or erased
+On the one hand, it has an enormous speed and on the other hand, the data is only stored at temperature really that means every time you restart or shut down your PC the standard thing is that the data stored in RAM is wiped out or erased

 To build a high-end or mid-range gaming PC you will at least need 16 to 32 GB of RAM.
 Be aware of the fact that not all type of RAM is compatible with all components.
 In addition, RAM is also required to be compatible with the processor and motherboard